ches-lang/ches-lang/docs/en/license/items.md

-# Chestnut License
+# Ches License

 ## Overview

-This is a license about using Chestnut.
+This is a license about using Ches.
-Please use Chestnut within the range of the license.
+Please use Ches within the range of the license.
 Please make an appropriate decision if not described in the license.